The demon goes by many names: ecommerce “reckoning,” exit “purgatory,” Amazon “arbitrage,” the “customer acquisition pricing parade.”

 This becomes especially painful when you consider the natural path to purchase as purchase points multiply.

-In addition to demand generation, DTC must carefully weigh capturing it: namely, the margins between creating awareness, interest, and desire via social and the final action through branded search versus wholesale partners.
+In addition to generation, DTCs must weigh capturing demand: namely, the margins between creating awareness, interest, and desire via social and the final action through branded search versus wholesale partners.

 The promise of shortening the funnel, allowing customers to buy instantly, and reaping the rewards of intimate relationships has long been foretold.